 It’s important to address the avoidance, as the behavior can cause greater consequences in the future by interfering with a person’s daily life.
 Virtual reality exposure therapy (VRET) is starting to be used to treat certain anxiety disorders, such as phobias and Post-Traumatic Stress Disorder (PSTD).
 VRET immerses an individual to come in simulated contact with their fears to allow them to confront them in a realistic yet controlled and safe environment.
 So far, VRET has been used to examine Vietnam War combat veterans, resulting in soldiers experiencing reduced PTSD symptoms.
 Hopefully, in the near future, VRET can be used to help all veterans that have served their country by providing them with much-needed support.

 VR has moved far and beyond just being a fad, infiltrating many industries we would not commonly associate with it.
+It’s time to disassociate the technology with just entertainment and take VR in Enterprise seriously.
 As we are coming to the end of the first month of the new year, how do you envision VR effecting your life?

 Here at Yulio, we strive for excellence in performance and integrity when it comes to our product, and customer service.
 To learn more about how VR can enhance your business workflow, sign up for our FREE 5-day email course.
 To try our program for yourself, sign up for our free 30-day trial (no strings attached).